 Material: Cornstarch-based bioplastic

-Best for: Asian cuisine, airline meals, catering
+Best for: Asian cuisine, airline meals, catering, bento meals, and ready-meal packaging

 10. Palm Leaf and Bamboo Tableware